Strategies and tips to help you prepare for the next tax season

 Plan tax processes for the year-end close

 - Establish year-end close deadlines.
 Now is the time to strategize and set all target dates for the year-end close.
 Create a timeline for the peak tax reporting season that includes data submission and filing deadlines for original and corrected tax returns, as well as other key deliverables.
-Tax reporting workflow software can help you communicate these processes and deadlines clearly across your team.

 - Review and make changes.
 Consult with your team on any business changes or other changes and make sure they’re reflected in your tax software.
 For example, you may need to update source files, fine-tune file layouts, or add new form types.
 In addition, if you use custom forms, you’ll want to review them for accuracy.

-Test run your tax processes
+Test run your tax processes before tax season

 - Transfer data files.
 To prepare for your test run, transfer and import your data files and then check all of your mapping coordinates, comparing default values against sample files and making any necessary changes.
 Be sure to sample data for every single map and every single position in each of your data files.